A Guide to the 9th Arrondissement of Paris

 Union Boulangerie is a must!
 Get the canelle roll (cinnamon) you will thank me.
 Make sure to check the hours as they are closed on Sundays.

 Babka Zana is incredible!
-Again, another cinnamon favorite when it comes to Babka flavors.
+Again, this is another cinnamon favorite when it comes to Babka flavors.
 Their chocolate is their best seller, and I highly recommend getting two.
-They keep well so you can nibble on them over a few days.
+They keep well, so you can nibble on them over a few days.
 If anyone stops here before flying back to Chicago, I will love you forever if you bring me back a cinnamon babka roll.

 Coffee Shops in the 9th Arrondissement